 - Fill your bathtub halfway with hot water.

-- Pour in Borax, washing soda, and laundry detergent, and stir until the powders dissolve into the water.
+- Pour in the Borax, washing soda, and laundry detergent.
+Stir until the powders dissolve in the water.

-- Place your towels into the mixture and make sure they are completely submerged underwater.
+- Place your towels into the mixture and make sure you completely submerge them underwater.

 - Let the towels soak for up to 5 hours until the water has cooled completely.

 - Remove the towels and transfer them to your washing machine.